Security-Onion-Solutions/securityonion-cloud/README.md

 `ifconfig ens6 up`
 `tcpdump -nni ens6`

+##### MTU
+After running setup, you may want to alter the MTU of the sniffing interface to ensure you are able to capture all traffic you are expecting.

+This can be done by running the following command...

+`sudo ifconfig <sniffing int> mtu 1575`

+...and modifying `/etc/network/interfaces` to contain the following line at the end of the sniffing interface block:

+`mtu 1575`

 #### AutoMirror
 New instances capable of being mirrored (Nitro-based instances) will have a mirror session created for each of their interfaces.
 Existing instances can be tagged with `Mirror=True` will also be picked up and have a mirror session created for them.
 This functionality is provided by the logic from [3CORESec AutoMirror](https://github.com/3CORESec/AWS-AutoMirror).